oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 Current context updated oracle.compartment-id with ocid1.compartment.oc1..aaaaaaaauz6brmxnajpmwvdwupt53uhrb2szkockrbhuruq7pgp3ptl4btdq
 ```

-`<COMPARTMENT_OCID>` - the OCID of your current compartment, which you can find under `Identity->Compartments` and select the name of the compartment you are using. `Notice` the compartment could be a sub-compartment.
+`<COMPARTMENT_OCID>` - the OCID of your current compartment, which you can find under `Identity -> Compartments` and select the name of the compartment you are using. `Notice` your compartment could within another compartment.

 ### Update the context registry

-The registry will be created if not available and it will be the location to store our function.
+The registry will be created if not available, it will be the location to store our function.

 ```shell
 fn update context registry <regionid>.ocir.io/<tenancy>/<repo_name>